nmanley73/Project20/README.md

 In summary if an Iris flower has short sepal, relatively wide sepal, short petals and very narrow petals it is likely to be from the setosa species of the flower.
 If the flower has a long sepal, a long petal and a wide petal it is likely to be from the Virginica species of the flower.
 If the flower does not fit into either of those categories and has an intermediate sepal length and width and petal length and width it is most likely to be from the Versicolor species.

+In terms of the Iris virginica and Iris versicolor species and the overlap between the two species it is extremely difficult to understand how some of the individuals flowers are classified as one species over another.The main disguishing factor between the two species are the petal attribute dimensions.
+However in Fig 7.5 there are approximately
+15/20 flowers which overlap and could be defined as either species of flower.
+There are some of the virginica species within the versicolor population and vice versa.
+Were some of these flowers classified incorrectly?
+From my viewpoint i would either merge both virginica and versicolor into one Iris species or create an addition species whereby those that overlap would be one species of Iris and the outliers on both sides would be two seperate species.
+That would create it's own issues in terms of callification of species.
+Its an inexact science however visualization of the data in terms of plots and graphs is assisting in helping to identifying the species something that Fisher and Anderson probably didn't have back when they were identifying the species of the flower.

 ## Python Code

-- Import the required libraries import pandas as pd import matplotlib.pyplot as plt import numpy as np import seaborn as sn
+- Import the required libraries

+import pandas as pd
+import matplotlib.pyplot as plt import numpy as np import seaborn as sn

-- Create the summary.txt file to get overall statistics of dataset df.describe().astype(float).to_csv("Summary.txt", sep=';', decimal=',', float_format="%.2f")
+- Create the summary.txt file to get overall statistics of dataset

+df.describe().astype(float).to_csv("Summary.txt", sep=';', decimal=',', float_format="%.2f")

-- Split the sample into a sample for each species of Iris Flower iris_setosa = df.loc[df["species"]=="Iris-setosa"] iris_virginica = df.loc[df["species"]=="Iris-virginica"]
+- Split the sample into a sample for each species of Iris Flower

+iris_setosa = df.loc[df["species"]=="Iris-setosa"]
+iris_virginica = df.loc[df["species"]=="Iris-virginica"]
 iris_versicolor = df.loc[df["species"]=="Iris-versicolor"]

 - Create histogram for all variables.
-Add title, x label, y label, save and clear plt.hist(df["sepal_length"]) plt.title("Sepal length") plt.xlabel("Sepal length")
+Add title, x label, y label, save and clear

+plt.hist(df["sepal_length"])
+plt.title("Sepal length")
+plt.xlabel("Sepal length")